PCM1303/CMPG-323-Overview-21849633/README.md

 # CMPG-323-Overview-21849633
 ### Repository Ovverview

-The project 1 will be the main project using thr e following repository:
+The project 1 will be the main project using the following repository:

 https://github.com/PCM1303/CMPG-323-Overview-21849633